 In this report, we have made various statements regarding current expectations or forecasts of future events, which speak only as of the date the statements are made.
 These statements are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are also made from time-to-time in press releases and in oral statements made by the officers of Old National Bancorp ("Old National," or the "Company").
-Forward-looking statements are identified by the words "expect," "may," "could," "intend," "project," "estimate," "believe", "anticipate" and similar expressions.
+Forward-looking statements can be identified by the use of the words "expect," "may," "could," "intend," "project," "estimate," "believe," "anticipate," and other words of similar meaning.
 Forward-looking statements also include, but are not limited to, statements regarding estimated cost savings, plans and objectives for future operations, the Company's business and growth strategies, including future acquisitions of banks, regulatory developments, and expectations about performance as well as economic and market conditions and trends.